wscott/fplan/README.md

 The output is a table by age with the following columns.
 All numbers in table are in 1000s of dollars.

-* savings: amount in after-tax savings account
+* save: amount in after-tax savings account
 * send: send from savings this year
 * IRA: balance of tax-deferred IRA acount
 * fIRA: amount to pull from IRA this year. (before 59 with penalty)